Eburonia/Japanese-Restaurant-Shibuya/README.md

 #### Common
 - Check ARIA labels.
-- Check alt text.
+- Check alternative 'alt' text.
-- Check transparency of sections.
+- Check transparency of header, footer, and sections/divisions.
-- If possible, reduce image file sizing to speed up the loading time of the images.
+- Reduce image file size to speed up the loading time of the images.
 - Check the spelling of pages (English and Dutch version of pages).

+#### Hero Image
+- Check if there is any strange behavior of the hero image on different devices.

 #### Header
 - Check whether the header is always on top of the page.